247sathish/AndroidPreparation/README.md

 WorkManager is a part of Android Jetpack and it is used for the following use-cases:

-1.Deferred & Background Work: It allows you to schedule one-off or periodic tasks that are executed in the background, even if the app is not running.
+1.`Deferred & Background Work:` It allows you to schedule one-off or periodic tasks that are executed in the background, even if the app is not running.

-2.Chained & Sequential Tasks: It allows you to chain multiple tasks together and run them in a specific order.
+2.`Chained & Sequential Tasks:` It allows you to chain multiple tasks together and run them in a specific order.

-3.Guaranteed Task Execution: WorkManager guarantees task execution, even if the device restarts, by using a combination of JobScheduler, AlarmManager, and broadcast receivers.
+3.`Guaranteed Task Execution:` WorkManager guarantees task execution, even if the device restarts, by using a combination of JobScheduler, AlarmManager, and broadcast receivers.

-4.Battery-Friendly: WorkManager is optimized for battery efficiency, and it will not run tasks if the device is in low-power mode or not connected to a power source.
+4.`Battery-Friendly:` WorkManager is optimized for battery efficiency, and it will not run tasks if the device is in low-power mode or not connected to a power source.

-5.Simplified Task Scheduling: WorkManager provides a simple and easy-to-use API for scheduling tasks, which makes it a great choice for developers who want to avoid the complexity of handling task scheduling on their own.
+5.`Simplified Task Scheduling:` WorkManager provides a simple and easy-to-use API for scheduling tasks, which makes it a great choice for developers who want to avoid the complexity of handling task scheduling on their own.

-6.Cancellation & Chaining Support: It allows you to cancel tasks, or chain them with other tasks, based on specific criteria.
+6.`Cancellation & Chaining Support:` It allows you to cancel tasks, or chain them with other tasks, based on specific criteria.

-7.Safe & Automatic Task Processing: WorkManager automatically manages the execution of tasks, ensuring that they are run in a safe and predictable manner.
+7.`Safe & Automatic Task Processing:` WorkManager automatically manages the execution of tasks, ensuring that they are run in a safe and predictable manner.

 ### How ViewModel work internally?